EndPointCorp/end-point-blog/2016/11/16/connect-multiple-jpa-repositories-using.html.md

 ### 3. Multiple Dynamic Connections

 Recently there was an application that needed to choose the database during API request processing.
 Unfortunately defining multiple datasources and choosing the database based on the hard coded checks in the code is really cumbersome.
-Instead it's possible to use JPA Repository which provides a feature to override the database lookup dynamically using AbstractRoutingDataSource when a request is sent to the application.
+Instead it’s possible to use JPA Repository which provides a feature to override the database lookup dynamically using AbstractRoutingDataSource when a request is sent to the application.

 UserRepository.java - defines mapping to the user table